nythepegasus/SideJITServer/expanded-windows-install.md

 # "Dummy-proof" Installation

 Made this for myself (I make notes so I don't go crazy every time I reinstall things...) and Adapted for generic use.
 If desired, I can add some pics (perhaps even with visual aids) and put it up in a repo of my own or something.
 My goal is just to make this as a easy as possible for people (and myself!).
 So if anyone has feedback, let me know.

+**Note** I added some [changes](#update-22-nov-2024) at the bottom.
+TL;DR: Updated to Python v13.3 to solve some errors I was getting.
+Check it out!

 ## Part I